cpske/ISP/django/logging.md

 # You can use whatever makes sense.
 logger = logging.getLogger(__name__)
-logger.critical("A critical problem, such as database error.") logger.error("Log when an error") logger.warning("Log a warning about something unusual") logger.info("Information about some interesting event, e.g. user login") logger.debug("Something useful for developers")
+logger.critical("A critical problem, such as database error.") logger.error("A non-fatal error, such as exception raised") logger.warning("a warning about something unusual") logger.info("Information about some interesting event, e.g. user login") logger.debug("messages only a developer would want to see")
 ```

 For logging exceptions with a stack trace, Logger also has:
 ```
-logger.excpetion(e)
+logger.exception(e)
 ```
 which emits an ERROR level log message.